thephpleague/url/dev-master/services/formatter.md

 # The Formatter

-The `League\Url\Services\Formatter` utility class helps you format an URL or one of its component for output format like HTML.
+The Formatter service class helps you format your URL according to your output.

 ## Formatter Properties